 An eco-friendly cottage resort on beautiful Peninsula Lake, Cedar Grove Lodge is stretched along 1500 feet of picturesque Muskoka shoreline.
 Many of their log cabins have wood-burning fieldstone fireplaces.
 Packages include three meals per day which are served in our dining room.
 Must try here is to experience “A Muskoka Tradition”.

 Here you can find a luxuriously appointed spacious queen bedroom with a garden view, overhead ceiling fan, and tastefully decorated four-piece ensuite bath.
 Relax and enjoy your luxury accommodation with a private entrance.

 The beautiful sunken living room with a wood-burning stone fireplace opens onto a delightful garden, stone patio, and the Muskoka River.
 Fully equipped kitchenette with a selection of gourmet teas, coffees, and bottled spring water provided.
 Enjoy Muskoka, paddling in the guest canoe, swimming, watching the ducks off the dock, or reading in the hammock.

 Morgan House Bed and Breakfast

-This historic stone house offers up a unique country experience from its surrounding 80 acres of ponds, meadows, and forest.
-Morgan House has been beautifully restored and the old-fashioned kitchen provides a hearty home-cooked breakfast in an inviting setting.
-The gardens and ponds entice guests to wander or just hang about with a good book.
+This historic stone house offers a unique country experience from its surrounding 80 acres of ponds, meadows, and forest.
+Morgan House has been beautifully restored, and the old-fashioned kitchen provides a hearty home-cooked breakfast in an inviting setting.
+The gardens and ponds entice guests to wander or hang about with a good book.

 Things to Do in Port Sydney